We may earn a commission when you click on the affiliate links in this post.

 Instructions

-- Stir in beaten eggs.
+- Beat eggs together in a small bowl and add eggs to the skillet.
 Cook until eggs are scrambled and firm.

-- When rice is done, add to skillet and mix in thoroughly.
+- Add cooked rice to skillet and mix in thoroughly.
 Stir in soy sauce, a little at a time. (you can always add more so don't overdo it).

 Notes